Impact review cycles

 (Response is only visible to your Manager’s Manager.
 Your direct Manager will not see your responses.)

-4. Goal Setting: What support do you need from your manager to be successful in the next 6-months?
+2. Next 6-months: What support do you need from your manager to be successful in the next 6-months?

-(Response is visible to your Manager)
+(Response is visible to your manager)

-5. Additional Feedback (Optional): Please share any additional feedback that may help your manager grow in the next review period.
+3. Additional Feedback (Optional): Please share any additional feedback that may help your manager grow in the next review period.

-(Response is visible to your Manager)
+(Response is visible to your manager)

 Manager-to-Direct Report review:

-(Response is not visible to teammate and will only be used as part of calibration)
+3. Promotion Readiness: I am recommending this teammate for promotion.
+[Yes/No] (Response is not visible to teammate and will only be used as part of calibration)

-6. Additional Feedback (Optional): Please share any additional feedback that may help this teammate grow in the next review period.
+4. Additional Feedback (Optional): Please share any additional feedback that may help this teammate grow in the next review period.

-The Talent Assessment using the 9-box
+The Talent Assessment Framework

 Combined with the Impact Review Feedback, the Talent Assessment framework helps: